About me

 My Therapeutic Approaches

-• Specialist Trauma and Attachment Clinic (Chrysalis Associates, Sheffield)
+• Specialist Trauma and Attachment Therapy Service (Chrysalis Associates, Sheffield)

 • Adult Mental Health Services (in NHS)